World Open (snooker): Records

-John Higgins is the only player to have won this tournament on five separate occasions.
+John Higgins is the only player to have won this tournament on five occasions.
 Stephen Hendry and Mark Williams are 2nd, with 4 wins apiece.

 Until Mark Williams in the 2025 World Championship, this event had the unique distinction of having the two oldest ranking finalists in snooker history; the aforementioned Ray Reardon in his 1982 victory and 53 year old Rex Williams in his only ranking final in 1986, both times against Jimmy White.